intelligence38000/android-docs/src/pages/maps/overview/camera.md

   />
 }}

-Similar to how a camera can be restricted to a region (see below), the camera can also center within a map area.
+Like how a camera can be restricted to a region (see below), the camera can also center within a map area.
 First you'll need a defined `LatLngBounds` object which includes at least two coordinates.
 You'll then be able to update the camera position using the available `newLatLngBounds()` API which takes your bounding box and adjust the viewport so the specified region will be within view.
 Besides the bounding box being passed into the camera update factory, you will also need to provide an integer value defining the padding between the edge of the screen and the actual bounded region.
 You also have the option to provide different padding values for each side of the box.

 {{
 <CodeLanguageToggle id="lat-lng-bounds" />